COVAS-Labs/plugin-parakeet-stt/README.md

-# COVAS:NEXT COVAS:NEXT Plugin Parakeet STT
+# COVAS:NEXT Plugin Parakeet STT

-Run STT locally using Nvidia Parakeet
+Run STT locally using Nvidia Parakeet v3 models via Sherpa ONNX.

+## About

+This plugin provides offline Speech-to-Text (STT) capabilities for COVAS:NEXT using the **Nvidia Parakeet TDT** model, specifically the `sherpa-onnx-nemo-parakeet-tdt-0.6b-v3-int8` quantized version.
+This allows for high-accuracy, low-latency transcription without requiring an internet connection or a GPU.

+### Language Support
+The included model is **multilingual** and supports **25 European languages**, including English, German, French, Spanish, Italian, Dutch, Polish, Russian, and more.

 ## Features

-- Feature 1
-- Feature 2
+- **Offline Transcription**: No internet connection required.
+- **High Accuracy**: Uses Nvidia's state-of-the-art Parakeet TDT architecture.
+- **Efficient**: Runs on CPU using the optimized Sherpa ONNX runtime with int8 quantization.

 ## Installation